Hsabonchi/Functional-Programming-Haskell-Ocaml/Functions.md

 #### How to install Haskell on  macOS
  - [Install Haskell on macOS](https://medium.com/analytics-vidhya/install-haskell-on-macos-e5677ab620b5)
  <br>
- <p>  Haskell scripts usually have a  <strong> .hs suffix on their filename </strong> to differentiate them from other kinds of files. </p>
+ <p>  Haskell scripts usually have a .hs suffix on their filename </strong> to differentiate them from other kinds of files. </p>